emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 For two of these services, an over-use of [mocking](https://en.wikipedia.org/wiki/Mock_object) meant that some of their critical flows were never exercised fully end-to-end.
 I accidentally caused multiple regressions during a different project because tests weren't using real-world inputs and asserting outcomes.
 Poor code hygiene meant that I experienced a lot of null pointer exceptions because model classes didn't explicitly convey what properties were optional and which weren't.

-Both of these two services are RPC-serving, the solution was to
+Both of these two services have web APIs, so the solution was to test them

 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3NDk3MTk2MCwxNTMxMDQ2MDIzLC0xMD
+eyJoaXN0b3J5IjpbLTEwMDUzNDIyNDcsMTUzMTA0NjAyMywtMT
-k3MDgwMzIsLTQ4MTIxOTQ1NywxNDE0OTgwMTc4LDE5MzM4NDE0
+A5NzA4MDMyLC00ODEyMTk0NTcsMTQxNDk4MDE3OCwxOTMzODQx
-MTBdfQ==
+NDEwXX0=
 -->